mozman/ezdxf/docs/source/tools/acis.rst

-The `ezdxf` library does not provide an :term:`ACIS` kernel and there are no plans for implementing one because this is far beyond my capabilities, but it is possible to extract geometries made up only by planar polygonal faces and maybe in the future it is also possible to create such polygon face meshes.
+The `ezdxf` library does not provide an :term:`ACIS` kernel and there are no plans for implementing one because this is far beyond my capabilities, but it is possible to extract geometries made up only by flat polygonal faces and maybe in the future it is also possible to create such polygon face meshes.

 Functions